 As with any choice of two platforms, the decision between PS5 vs. PC really comes down to which games you want to play.

 PC is the clear winner here in terms of sheer volume, as there are thousands upon thousands of titles available on storefronts such as Steam, Origin, Battle.net and the Epic Games Store.
-The best PC games span decades, from classics like World of Warcraft and Quake to modern AAA hits such as Control, Grand Theft Auto V and Red Dead Redemption 2.
-And with Sony’s PlayStation Now service, you can even stream PlayStation titles such as Horizon Zero Dawn and Uncharted: The Lost Legacy to your PC.
+The best PC games span decades, from classics like World of Warcraft and Quake to modern AAA hits such as Control, Grand Theft Auto V, Doom Eternal and Red Dead Redemption 2.
+Sony is even dabbling in PC ports with the recent release of Horizon: Zero Dawn and Sony's PlayStation Now service allows you to stream select PlayStation exclusives such as Uncharted: The Lost Legacy to your PC.

-The library of PS5 games is slowly taking shape, with third-person shooter Outriders, and melee-looter Godfall among the console’s first confirmed titles.
-The PS5 will also be backwards compatible with PS4 titles, so you’ll be able to play favorites such as Spider-Man, The Last of Us and God of War on Sony’s new console.
-But the real reason to invest in a PS5 is the promise of more exclusive Sony games.
-So if you’re looking forward to sequels in franchises such as Horizon and Uncharted, the PS5 will likely be your best bet.
+The library of PS5 games is gradually taking shape, headlined by major exclusives such as Spider-Man: Miles Morales, Horizon: Forbidden West, Ratchet and Clank: Rift Apart and Gran Turismo 7.
+The PS5 will also be backwards compatible with PS4 titles, so you’ll be able to play favorites such as The Last of Us Part II and God of War on Sony’s new console.

 PS5 vs. PC: Outlook

-The PS5 isn’t out yet, and its price and specific features are still largely a mystery.
+The PS5 isn’t out yet, and its price is still a mystery.
 But if you’re not willing to pay more than $500 for a gaming machine, or simply love Sony games like God of War, Spider-Man and Uncharted, the PS5 is probably for you.

 But if you want a ton of choice, from the price and power of your machine to a near-endless library of games from all eras, a good gaming PC is the way to go.
 You can buy or build anything from a humble living room box to a beastly 4K ray tracing powerhouse, and can always upgrade your investment as better components come out.
 And thanks to PlayStation Now, you can even play select PlayStation titles on PC.